hturnbull93/portfolio/README.md

 Part of the styling is that links have a "." after them, but the underline does not extend past the end of the text.
 The simplest way I have found to wrap a link in a span and have the link containing the text, and a "." outside of the link tag.

 Doing this all over place isn't very dry, so there should a component for it.
-This element should be able to work with regular a tags, and Gatsby Link components.
+This element should be able to work with regular `a` tags, and Gatsby Link components.

 In `src/components/smartLink.spec.js`, wrote a test that the SmartLink renders a Link when passed a to prop.
 Red.

 In `src/components/smartLink.spec.js`:

-- Added a stateless functional component SmartLink.
+- Added a stateless functional component `SmartLink`.
-- It returns a Link, passing through the to prop
+- It returns a `Link`, passing through the `to` prop.
-- It also takes a children prop and renders them within the Link.
+- It also takes a `children` prop and renders that within the `Link`.

 Green.

-Wrote a test that SmartLink renders an a tag when passed a href prop.
+Wrote a test that SmartLink renders an `a` tag when passed a href prop.
 Red.

 - Added a guard clause to return the Link if the to prop is passed.
-- Added a guard clause to return an a tag with href of the href prop if href is passed.
+- Added a guard clause to return an `a` tag with href of the href prop if href is passed.

 Green.

 I refactored the guard statements to assign a variable link.
 The link variable is then wrapped with a span and the "." in the return statement.

-Went through and replaced a tags and Link components with SmartLinks where appropriate.
+Went through and replaced `a` tags and Link components with SmartLinks where appropriate.
 This broke some tests so fixed those.

 ### Linking to Projects